Henry Lardner-Burke

 In November 1941, this officer was the pilot of one of 4 aircraft which engaged a force of 18 hostile aircraft over Malta and destroyed 3 and seriously damaged 2 of the enemy’s aircraft.
 During the combat Pilot Officer Lardner-Burke, who destroyed 1 of the enemy’s aircraft, was wounded in the chest and his aircraft was badly damaged.
 Despite this, he skillfully evaded his opponents and made a safe landing on the aerodrome; he then collapsed.
 Throughout the engagement, this officer displayed leadership and courage of a high order.
 He has destroyed 5 enemy aircraft over Malta.

 In May 1942 he joined Gunnery Instruction Training Wing until March 1943, when he received new posting to 222 Squadron as a Flight Commander.
 On 27.8.43 he claimed 1-0-1 Fw 190 on 18.30-20.10 sortie flying Spitfire MH434/ZD-B. He was flying as Red 3 and at first damaged one, later shot down Focke-Wulf that crashed near Audruicq.
-F/O Hasselyn (Blue 3) claimed Fw 190 destroyed 10–15 m N. of Guines flying MH428 and F/O Otto Smik (Red 4) flying MH430 claimed the third as destroyed and his pilot bailed out.
+F/O Hasselyn (Blue 3) claimed Fw 190 destroyed 10–15 m N. of Guînes flying MH428 and F/O Otto Smik (Red 4) flying MH430 claimed the third as destroyed and his pilot bailed out.
 That Focke-Wulf attempted to attack Burke.
 We know, that 8./JG 26 lost two Fw 190s with both pilots bailed out successfully.
 On 8 September he was flying as Blue 1 and with F/O Smik (Blue 2, MH390) attacked leading enemy fighter aircraft.
-It was seen to crash S.E. of Boulogne sur Mer by P/O T. Willie (Blue 3, MH491).
+It was seen to crash S.E. of Boulogne-sur-Mer by P/O T. Willie (Blue 3, MH491).
 They both claimed Me 109F destroyed.
 We only know that JG 26 loss doesn't fit in time and place.
 The same situation was with two Focke-Wulfs.